njosieb/ecocentrixco/src/pages/certifications/index.md

 ---
 templateKey: certifications-page
 title: Certifications
+subtitle: >-
-subtitle: We are professional green energy consultants and auditors with the expertise to help any of your projects
+  We are professional green energy consultants and auditors with the expertise to help any of your projects
 ---
-### BPI certified building analyst professional
-### BPI certified building envelope professional
-### BPI certified multi-family building analyst professional
+### Building Analyst Professional

+### Building Envelope Professional

+### Multi-family Building Analyst Professional

 ![BPI certified](/img/BPI-certified.jpg)